sfc-gh-ashaikh/Snowbank_Hackathon/Loading Data/README.md

 );

 ```
-3. Load the data into the table using Snowflake's **COPY INTO** command
+4. Load the data into the table using Snowflake's **COPY INTO** command
-4. Truncate the table and increase the warehouse size to a large and repeat the loading of data into the ACCOUNTS table.
+5. Truncate the table and increase the warehouse size to a large and repeat the loading of data into the ACCOUNTS table.
 Did you notice any difference in speed?

 ## Bring in the rest of the Snowbank data via Snowflake Share
 Everyone should have a Snowflake Hackathon data share showing up in their private sharing tab as shown below.
 Make sure to click **Get** and bring this data into your account.
 You will be using this data to join with the analytics data to create insights.
-To match up with the setup script make sure you name this database **SNOWBANK** as shown below.
+You can name this database **SNOWBANK_HACKATHON** as shown below.

 ![Private_listing](../images/listings.png)
 ![Get_Data](../images/get.png)